Airawa

 Pre-Imperial Pattern

-Early Airawa societies lived in negotiated dependency with Mother Trees.
+Early Airawa societies lived in negotiated dependency with Matriarch Trees.
 The trees preserved communal memories, genealogies, ecological warnings, ritual songs, and disaster scars.
 In return, Airawa communities provided nutrients, defense, seed dispersal, selective pollination, and social obedience.

 The arrangement was not pure harmony.
 It was a contract with roots.